ackness/many_abis/README.md

 ----------------------
 ```

-* If contract not in the default settings, we can get abis from address.
+* If one DEX contract is not in the default settings, we can get abis from the contract address.

 * you need to specify your `api_key` from the Block Explorer.